-Enrollment in these testing programs allows you to move birds or hatching eggs within Wisconsin.
-Poultry, game birds, or hatching eggs imported from other states must still be from NPIP flocks, or equivalent programs in the state where they originate.
-If you are sending birds or hatching eggs out of Wisconsin, you'll need to comply with the regulations of the destination state.
+Poultry, game birds, or hatching eggs imported from other states must be from NPIP flocks or equivalent programs in the state where they originate.
+If you are sending birds or hatching eggs out of Wisconsin, you must comply with the regulations of the destination state.

 *If you are raising birds only for your own use, or selling dressed poultry or eggs for eating, no testing is required.